MichaelC1999/WhaleHarasser/README.md

 # WhaleWhisper

 Live Demo: https://whale-whisper.vercel.app/

 Bellecour Graph Query dApp: 0xfe7773F87947908C3A14FEEdAAfD8D5eC2b6e2c2

-WhaleWhisper is a groundbreaking DeFi marketing platform that empowers users to receive targeted marketing content by email, all while preserving their privacy and data security.
-This platform offers users a unique opportunity to monetize their interaction with DeFi protocols, and it provides marketers with an effective way to reach high-value DeFi users.
+WhaleWhisper is a DeFi marketing dApp that lets users to receive targeted marketing content by email for RLC, all while preserving their privacy and data security.
+This platform offers users a unique opportunity to monetize their interaction history with DeFi protocols, and it provides marketers with an effective way to reach high-value DeFi users.

 ## Introduction
 WhaleWhisper redefines email marketing in the DeFi space, bridging the gap between users and marketers in a privacy-focused and secure manner.
 Below are the key aspects of this project: